voxel51/fiftyone/CONTRIBUTING.rst

 For significant changes to FiftyOne, we recommend outlining a design for the feature or patch and discussing it with an FiftyOne committer before investing heavily in implementation.
-During issue triage, we try to proactively identify issues require design by labeling them with ``needs design``.
+During issue triage, we try to proactively identify issues that require design by labeling them with ``needs design``.
 This is particularly important if your proposed implementation:

 - Introduces new user-facing FiftyOne APIs